Planning Methodology and Assumptions

 If a previously identified limitation is found in our initial screening, the zone planner will re-verify that existing solution options address that limitation.
 If an in-service date or scope change is warranted, updated cost estimates are developed.
 The project request is then updated with the revised in-service date, cost, scope and/or justification.
 The updated project request is then resubmitted through ATC’s project approval process.

-Unspecified potential projects are defined as those solutions that are likely to shift into the 10-year timeframe, but the exact need solution and schedule cannot be determined at this time.
-Unspecified projects can be needed for the following reasons.
+Unspecified-Network capital dollars (strategic) are defined as those potential solutions that are likely to shift into the 10-year timeframe, but the exact need, solution, and schedule cannot be determined at this time.
+Unspecified-Network dollars may be needed for the following reasons.